samjulien/blog/_posts/2018-08-22-developing-golang-and-angular-apps-part-1-backend-api.markdown

 - applications
 - node-js
 related:
-- 2016-09-29-angular-2-authentication.markdown
+- 2018-08-23-developing-golang-and-angular-apps-part-2-angular-front-end
 - 2016-04-13-authentication-in-golang
 - 2018-08-07-how-to-create-angular-apps-with-auth0-and-stackblitz
 ---

 **TL;DR:** In this series, you will learn how to build modern applications with Golang and Angular.
 In the first article, you will build a secure backend API with Golang that will support a to-do list application.
-Then, in the second part, you will use Angular to develop the frontend of the to-do list app.
+Then, in the second part, you will [use Angular to develop the frontend of the to-do list app](https://auth0.com/blog/developing-golang-and-angular-apps-part-2-angular-front-end).
 To facilitate the identity management, you will use Auth0 both in your backend API and in your Angular app to authenticate users.
 If needed, you can find the final code developed throughout this article in [this GitHub repository](https://github.com/auth0-blog/golang-angular).

 {% include tweet_quote.html quote_text="I'm developing a modern application with @angular and @golang." %}